 Why do you need a project plan?

-Project planning is vital to prevent or minimize risk occurrences and failure rates.
-Project planning helps to guide sponsors, teams, and stakeholders, and the project manager navigates through tricky phases of the project.
+Project planning prevents or minimizes risk occurrences and failure rates.
+It helps to guide sponsors, teams, and stakeholders, and the project manager navigates through tricky phases of the project.

 Project planning includes fragmenting a larger project into tasks and sub-tasks, assembling a project team, and finalizing a schedule over which the work is to be completed.